Show All Answers

 2.4.
 Changing mailing address or phone: If your mailing address or telephone numbers change, please notify CFPUA by calling Customer Service at 910-332-6550 or online.2.5.
 Transferring Service: If you are already a CFPUA customer and will be moving from one location to another also served by CFPUA, you may transfer your service without going through the application process.
 There is a form you can complete at one of the office locations or you can print one from the Applications & Forms page and send to CFPUA.
 You will be charged a premise fee to cover the cost of sending out a technician to turn on the water service.
 That fee will be added to your first bill unless your account is delinquent.
 CFPUA will require all prior charges and the premise be paid before service at the new location is connected.2.6.
 Terminating Service: If you will be moving away, or if you will be totally changing your meter and service (for example replacing a house with a commercial building using a larger meter), call or visit a Customer Service representative to set up when the service is to be stopped.
 You will be responsible for charges as long as you are the owner of the property.
 If you do not notify Customer Service prior to the date the property changes hands, there is no way for a meter reader to get an accurate consumption amount.
 Therefore, you may end up paying for water the new owner has used.
 If there is no ending meter reading, CFPUA prorates consumption by the number of days the property was owned during that billing period.2.7.
 Suspending Service: If you will be temporarily away from your property and want to have the water turned off to avoid worrying about leaks or neighbors attaching hoses to your outside spigots, contact Customer Service to arrange for your water to be turned off.
 You will be charged a premise visit fee when the technician visits your property to turn the service off and again when it is turned back on.
 While you will not be billed for any water used, you will be billed for the fixed meter charge (see Section 3.3 below).
 The purpose of the fixed meter charge is to provide for the capital facilities used and available to provide service to the property, whether or not the owner uses that availability.

 3.1.
-Bimonthly Bills: Bills are sent out bimonthly, or in other words, every 2 months.3.2.
+Monthly Bills: Bills are sent out monthly.3.2.
 Services Appearing on Bills: CFPUA is the billing agent for the City of Wilmington’s storm water and solid waste, so you will see charges for these services along with your water and sewer.3.3.
 Utility Rates: Your water and sewer charges have two components.
 The first will remain the same every billing period.
 The fixed meter charge covers the cost for building and paying debt service on the plants and pipes used to provide water and sewer service.
 The second component is the consumption charge which covers the cost of treating the water you use and the wastewater you put into the sewers.
-You meter records how much water you use and is basis for the consumption portion of your bill.
+Your meter records how much water you use and is basis for the consumption portion of your bill.
 You can get a copy of the rate schedule from CFPUA Customer Service representatives or on our Rates and Fees page.3.4.
 Payment Options: You can pay your bill using cash, check, money order, or debit/credit card in person at CFPUA offices.
 You may mail a check using the envelope provided in your bill.
-You can also make a payment using your credit or debit card over the phone with a Customer Service Representative or by using our Interactive Voice Response System.
+You can also make a payment using your credit or debit card over the phone by using our Interactive Voice Response System.
 The easiest and simplest way is to set up an automatic bank draft so you never have to worry about forgetting a payment or finding a stamp.
 Other ways to pay include EZ-Billing to make credit/debit, e-check payments or set up CFPUA with your online bill pay through your bank.3.5.
-Starting or Stopping Automatic Bank Drafts: Starting or Stopping Automatic Bank Drafts: Contact a Customer Service representative to start or stop automatic bank drafts.
+Starting or Stopping Automatic Bank Drafts: Contact a Customer Service representative to start or stop automatic bank drafts.
 Forms are also available on our Applications and Forms page.3.6.
 Where to pay:

 CFPUA has two locations305 Chestnut Street in downtown Wilmington235 Government Center Drive near the intersection of Eastwood Rd and Racine Dr.